 As children, we all had to go to school.
 For the vast majority of us, that meant our assigned public school.
-Choice wasn’t a really a thing back then, and the school district spent little energy wooing us into our seats every morning.
-Threat of detention worked well enough.

 Forward-thinking school districts know there is a sea change afoot and have proactively worked to enhance customer service and to offer more choice through expanded academic and extracurricular options, magnets and in-district charters.